Studio 28: Opening of Studio 28

 Studio 28 opened on Christmas Day 1965 with a single 1,000-seat theater.
-Expanding in 1967 by adding a second screen dubbed the "Little Studio", that commonly showed features for children when the big screen was showing a feature for older audiences, or a film with a niche audience while the main screen showed a more commercial feature.
-The complex expanded to six screens in 1976, enabling it to accommodate extended runs of the popular blockbusters of the era, while still having screens for new releases.
-It expanded further to twelve screens in 1984.
-And to twenty, in 1988.
-Loeks ultimately aspired to expand to a total of twenty-eight screens, to match the name of the complex (originally chosen for the street name).
+In 1967, Loeks expanded into what was originally going to be retail space, adding a second screen dubbed the "Little Studio", making the location the first multiplex in the eastern half of the United States.
+The second screen commonly showed features for children when the big screen was showing a feature for older audiences, or a film with a niche audience while the main screen showed a more commercial feature.